 The disease of familial hemiplegic migraine is known to be influenced by mutations in particular genes, according to specialists.

-If you suspect you’re experiencing your first migraine episode, contact a healthcare pro to rule out other health conditions and discuss treatment options for migraine.
+If you suspect you’re experiencing your first migraine episode, contact a healthcare professional to rule out other health conditions and discuss treatment options for migraine.
 If you have severe migraine symptoms or you’ve had a head injury, seek urgent medical care.
 Even though it could seem like a nightmare, having migraines in your family might be beneficial.
 How?
 Establishing your triggers will become easier thanks to this, and you could find that you respond to the same drug as a family member.

 If you believe you are having your first migraine episode, speak with a medical expert to rule out any other issues and go over migraine treatment alternatives.
 Seek emergency medical attention if you have severe headache symptoms or a head injury.